Filter Options

 How much does a private Uganda safari cost?

 “The prices of private Uganda tour packages depend on a number of factors, but most options cost from US$250 to US$350 per person per day.
-This is inclusive of accommodation, meals, transport, activities and park fees.
+This is inclusive of accommodations, meals, transport, activities and park fees.
 Factors that might bump up the price include the use of domestic flights and/or luxury lodges.
-And you might pay much less for a budget camping trip that doesn’t include gorilla trekking and the associated US$600 permit.”
+And you might pay much less for a budget camping trip that doesn’t include a relatively expensive gorilla trekking permit.”

 6